Cuba · tool

 Lechón Asado

-Slow-roasted suckling pig, often marinated with citrus and garlic, resulting in incredibly tender meat and crispy skin.
-A celebratory dish not to be missed.
+Slow-roasted suckling pig, often marinated in a citrus and garlic mojo, resulting in incredibly tender meat and crispy skin.

 Moros y Cristianos